Earnix/correlation-matrix-k/README.md

 [![Build Status](https://travis-ci.org/Earnix/correlation-matrix-k.svg?branch=master)](https://travis-ci.org/Earnix/correlation-matrix-k)
 # Correlation-Matrix-K

 Library provides correlation matrix UI component for Swing.
 Consist of proportionally resizing correlation matrix and temperature scale pane.
 Provides presentation customization settings.
 Does not provide correlations calculation functionality.
+Component anti-aliasing is explicitly enabled.

 A correlation matrix is a table showing correlation coefficients between variables.
 Each cell in the table shows the correlation between two variables.
 A correlation matrix is used as a way to summarize data, as an input into a more advanced analysis, and as a diagnostic for advanced analyses.